Find out how talking openly about later life with family and friends has helped other people feel confident when making important lifestyle decisions.

 Talking through their wishes with loved ones helped Jean and Steve Maycock fulfil their retirement plan and gain security living in an Anchor retirement village for the coming years.

-Three years later there's no regrets and Jean loves to be involved in helping staff decorate the communal areas.
+Years later there's no regrets and Jean loves to be involved in helping staff decorate the communal areas.
 Jean says the key to achieving their plan was talking it through with daughter Mandy.
 Discussing everything with Mandy ensured she could appreciate the benefits of the move and support her mothers wishes.

 "I love my apartment and the security of not being on my own.
 There is always someone to talk to and so much to do.
 It's a comfort to know that there is the facility of care on site if I need it."